welaika/welaika-suspenders/README.md

 This will create a rails app in `projectname`.
 This script creates a new git repository.
 It is not meant to be used against an existing repo.

-If you want to add an existing repo, run

-    git remote add origin git@github.com:welaika/projectname.git

 Then run:

     cd projectname && bin/setup

+If you want to add an empty bare repository as origin, run

+    git remote add origin git@github.com:welaika/projectname.git

 ## Version number